-A Case Conference may take place depending on the level of concern and escalation.
-It will involve the team around the child to discuss concerns from different caregivers and to decide on a course of action and interventions.
-From conversation with staff, observations and monitoring, and fastidious record keeping a child may be placed on the SEMH Register as a wave for behaviour - social (S) or emotional (E).
+If a child displays significant behaviour concerns and has a pattern of concerning behaviour on the SEMH profile, incident reports and behaviour points, the class teacher should alert the Head of Year.
+A case conference may take place depending on the level of concern and escalation.
+It will be conducted and documented by the HOY and involve the team around the child to discuss concerns from different caregivers to identify the types of behaviour being presented, potential causes and propose action points for next steps and interventions.
+From conversation with staff, observations and monitoring, and fastidious record keeping a child may be placed on the Pupil Concerns tracker as a wave for behaviour - social (S) or emotional (E).

-Next steps involve liaising with parents and/or the implementation of other behaviour strategies, such as the use of a weekly target card, intervention, assessment by an Educational Psychologist assessment or 1 to 1 support.
+Next steps involve liaising with parents and/or the implementation of other behaviour strategies, such as the use of a weekly target card, individual behaviour support plan, pastoral intervention, assessment by an Educational Psychologist assessment or 1 to 1 support.

-Action points as a result of a Case Conference will be varied, according to each case.
+Action points as a result of a case conference will be varied, according to each case.
 In the most extreme cases, persistent poor behaviour may lead to suspension and/or exclusion.

-Incident Reports
+Incident reports

-An Incident Report is filed when a child or children have made an undesirable behaviour choice resulting in injury to another child, fighting, poor language or actions, or a defiant manner towards a staff member.
+An incident report is filed when a child or children have made an undesirable behaviour choice resulting in injury to another child, fighting, poor language or actions, or a defiant manner towards a staff member.

-The Incident Form needs to be completed online immediately by the person(s) witnessing the behaviour, so it can be investigated fully by the Head of Year, and should be submitted by no later than 3pm that day to the Deputy Head of Pastoral and Wellbeing, Head of Junior School, Headmaster of the College and his PA, Cc to the Head of Year and a member of office staff.
+The incident form needs to be completed online immediately by the person(s) witnessing the behaviour, so it can be investigated fully by the Head of Year, and should be submitted on iSAMS by no later than 3pm that day.
 Forms must be completed so please seek cover to enable this.

-If a child has been injured due to the incident, they must be sent to the Nurse, and they will add their report to the Incident Form.
+If a child has been injured due to the incident, they must be sent to the nurse, and they will add their report to the incident form.
 The HOY will contact the parents of the child to inform them of the behaviour, if another child has been hurt as a consequence of the behaviour, then those parents must also be informed.